maykinmedia/objects-api/docs/installation/config.rst

 * ``TWO_FACTOR_PATCH_ADMIN``: Whether to use the 2 Factor Authentication login flow for the admin or not.
 Default ``True``.
 You'll probably want to disable this when using OIDC.

+* ``SUPERUSER_NAME``: the username of the superuser account that is created automatically after running migrations (if not specified, no superuser account is created)

+* ``SUPERUSER_PASSWORD``: the password of the superuser account that is created automatically after running migrations (if not specified, no superuser account is created)

 Specifying the environment variables
 =====================================